Generlate/Handbook/company/strategy/index.md

 #### How we're going to do this

 -   Do research to understand what questions engineering leaders want to answer about their organization's code.
--   Add features to EelBlue that provide insights that are valuable to both leaders and developers.
+-   Add features to Generlate that provide insights that are valuable to both leaders and developers.

 ## Three-year vision: democratize code search